exadel-inc/esl/src/modules/esl-share/README.md

 The ESL Share component allows the user to share the page on social media platforms.

-**ESLShareIcon** is a custom element that is used to show social media icons.
+**ESLShareButton** is a custom element that is used to show the "Share on social media" button.

-**ESLSharePopup** is a custom element that is used to show the popup GUI element containing social media icons.
+**ESLShareList** is a custom element that is used to show the list of social media buttons.

-**ESLShareTrigger** is a custom element that is used to show/hide popups with share icons.